lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE {#COSE}

 CBOR Object Signing and Encryption (COSE) {{RFC8152}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
 COSE builds on JOSE, but is adapted to allow more efficient processing in constrained devices.
-EDHOC makes use of COSE_Key, COSE_Encrypt0, COSE_Sign1, and COSE_KDF_Context objects.
+EDHOC makes use of COSE_Key, COSE_Encrypt0, and COSE_Sign1 objects.

 # Test Vectors {#vectors}